Revised June 25, 2013

 A quality problem exists in the LSI 1064e RAID controller installed in certain Cisco products, which causes the potential for premature failure.

-Cisco is replacing LSI RAID controllers based on recommendation from LSI.
+Affected RAID controllers should be replaced based on recommendation from LSI.
 Affected units are either permenantly installed on server blades or are in mezzanine form factor in rack servers.

 Certain lots shipped to Cisco are affected with a quality issue.
-During the manufacturing process, a problem with a plasma cleaner caused a percentage of products to develop intermetallic crack (IMC) at the interface between the BGA ball and package pad.
+During the manufacturing process, a problem with a plasma cleaner caused a percentage of products to develop intermetallic crack (IMC) at the interface between the Ball Grid Array (BGA) ball and package pad.
 The IMC is not isolated to a specific pin and can result in an open circuit on any pin.

 Failure rate projection is up to 3% in the first 6 months of use.
 There is a 3% chance of data corruption if a failure occurs due to the described issue.